zoom/zoom-data-fence/docs/variables.md

 dfence apply --profile-file local/profiles.yml --var-file local/variables-dev.yml local/roles.yml
 ```

-# Variables From Environment Variables
+# Dfence Variables From Environment Variables
 Variables can also come from environment variables.
 Environment variables should use
 UPPER_SNAKE_CASE prefixed by DFENCE_.
 For example, the following variables are equivalent.